K-PaaS/application-platform-guide-eng/user_guide/development_application/java.md

 #### 2.3.
 Development
   - OpenPaas Java Sample Application has the following structure.
-Using the Spring-Boot Library It can be operated without a separate Tomcat setting.
+Using the Spring-Boot Library it can be operated without a separate Tomcat setting.
   Data management for sample applications uses either MySQL, CubridDB, or MongoDB, so when making an API request, it is determined with the DBType value in the request body.

 <img src="./images/java/image15.png" width="500" height="500" />